dscov-tutorials/how-to-pr/how-to-pr-merge.md

 > 💡 It's good **merging etiquette** to have the person who authored the PR merge it, if possible.
 Among other things, this makes it clear to author and repository owner alike, that the author has *agency* and is *responsible* for the work they've done.
 >
 > This sometimes isn't possible, for instance if the person has made the pull-request from a fork.
+In this case, ensure that the PR really is finished by checking with the author, before you merge it.
+>
+> As a repository owner, you can enforce that a PR is only merged once it is approved by using [**branch protection rules**](#branch-protection-rules).

 ## If Not, Then Close